 A limited number of scholarships are available to students enrolling at Notre Dame Cristo Rey as freshmen.
 These scholarships are based on various criteria including academic performance, HSPT (Entrance Exam) results, need, and other criteria.Financial Aid and Scholarship Information

 NDCR offers financial assistance to students whose families demonstrate significant financial need.
+Each family's financial need is reviewed on a case-by-case basis.
 Based on available funds and the number of applicants each year, NDCR makes every effort to provide assistance to families who need help.

 All families applying to NDCR must complete a financial assessment regardless of requesting financial assistance or not.